alinnman/celestial-navigation/APPDOC.md

 ##### Time<a name="time"></a>

-Time is specified as "HH24:MM:SS"
+Time is specified as "HH24:MM:SS" (Hours in 24-hour format.
+PM/AM not used.)

 ##### Timezone <a name="timezone"></a>